 For over 80 years, our mission at Pierce Pepin Cooperative Services (PPCS) has been to provide reliable energy services and be responsive to our communities.
 Located in Ellsworth, Wisconsin, PPCS offers electric service to homes and businesses throughout most of Pierce County and parts of Pepin, St. Croix and Buffalo counties.
 With a commitment to excellence, innovation and integrity, PPCS is dedicated to helping its communities Live Better.®

 Pierce-Pepin Electric Cooperative is Formed

 On April 2, 1937, the Pierce-Pepin Electric Cooperative was formed.
 With a loan through the Rural Electrification Act (REA) for about $330,000, construction began in September 1937 for 318 miles of line that would serve 932 farms.
 The original lines were designed as two major sections, the southern and northern routes.
 On June 13, 1938, the southern section was energized and the northern section was energized on July 4, 1938.
-To learn more about our early history, go to our About 75th Anniversary page or watch our presentation of Roosevelt's Economic Engine: Rural Electrification.
+To learn more about our early history, watch our presentation of Roosevelt's Economic Engine: Rural Electrification.